Zeytinyağlı taze fasulye (fresh green beans in olive oil) was one of the first Turkish dishes I ever attempted.

 Turkish Green Beans In Olive Oil – Zeytinyağlı Taze Fasulye

-- ½ kg green beans washed, trimmed & cut into approx 2 inch pieces
+- ½ kilogram green beans washed, trimmed & cut into approx 2 inch pieces

 - 2 large beef tomatoes finely chopped